davidegreenwald/ansible-cfg-optimization/README.md

 stdout_callback = actionable
 ```

-But this will be deprecated in Ansible 2.11, as the default stdout plugin can do it with these settings, which work in current Ansible version (tested by me on 2.9+):
+But this will be deprecated in Ansible 2.11, as the default stdout plugin can do it with these settings, which work in the current Ansible version (tested by me on 2.9+):

 ```
 [defaults]